See how I teach the geometry vocabulary through hands-on manipulatives, kinesthetic moves and technology use.

-Another hands-on approach involved an oldie but goodie kinesthetic movement approach to show the different types of lines and angles.
-Students used their arms to show parallel lines or right angles or intersecting lines, etc.
+Another hands-on approach involved an oldie-but-goodie kinesthetic movement approach to show the different types of lines and angles.
+Students used their arms to show parallel lines, right angles, intersecting lines, etc.

-We made up our own chants (rather than me give them one) so they had more ownership and would be easier to remember.
+We made up our chants (rather than me giving them one), so they had more ownership and would be easier to remember.
 Again, the next day we did this as the review.
-A review doesn’t always have to be a paper and pencil task!
+A review doesn’t always have to be a paper and pencil-task!

 #2 – Utilize Technology to Learn the Geometry Vocabulary

-As I’ve blogged about many times before, in a 1:1 classroom I have found so many uses for Google Slides.
+As I’ve blogged about many times before, in a 1:1 classroom, I have found many uses for Google Slides.
 My favorite is to create digital interactive notebooks for whatever we happen to learn at the time.
-I created several digital notebooks to practice with the vocabulary.
+I created several digital notebooks to practice the vocabulary.

 In the Polygons Interactive Notebook I created, students had to use the drawing tools to show the shape, name the shape, number the sides, trace the sides, tell how many angles and sides, etc.

-Not only did it reinforce the vocabulary but they practiced the attributes as well (which of course involves all the previous geometry vocabulary).
-The students worked on their interactive notebook as the independent practice in place of their math book.
+Not only did it reinforce the vocabulary, but they also practiced the attributes (which of course, involves all the previous geometry vocabulary).
+The students worked on their interactive notebooks as independent practice in place of their math book.

 Digital Notebooks for Geometry

-The digital notebooks are structured in a way which can replace traditional workbook or math book exercises.
+The digital notebooks are structured in a way that can replace traditional workbooks or math book exercises.
 But digital notebooks are more than just digital versions of math books.
 They are enhanced.
-My digital notebooks come with links to web and video links the students use to learn and gather information.
+My digital notebooks come with web and video links the students use to learn and gather information.

 These digital notebooks also include